-Best 1 Person Rooftop Tent: Roofnest Sparrow Eye
+Best 1-Person Hard Shell Roof Top Tent: Roofnest Sparrow Eye

-Roofnest redesigned the Sparrow Eye in 2020 to include a built-in gear storage area (with an included storage bag) and solar panel mounting area on the roof.
-They also redesigned side doors with ladder mounts, so you can now get inside the tent from all three sides.
-This is a game-changer for people with Toyota 4Runners, Jeep Renegades, or any other vehicle with a roof spoiler above the trunk.
-Roofnest’s previous design, which only had an entry point at the back, made it nearly impossible to attach a ladder because the spoiler was in the way.
+Roofnest redesigned the Sparrow Eye in 2020.
+Its new design includes a built-in gear storage area and a solar panel mounting space on the roof.
+Roofnest also added ladder mounts to the side windows, so you can now enter the tent from all three sides.
+This is a game-changer for people with vehicles with a roof spoiler above the trunk (Toyota 4Runners, Jeep Renegades, etc.).
+Roofnest’s previous design (which only had an entry point at the back) made it nearly impossible to attach a ladder because the spoiler was in the way.
 Now, customers can attach the ladder to the tent sides and use that as an entry point.

 - Lightweight fiberglass frame

 - One of the easiest tents to open & close

 - A bit tight for two larger people

 - Some customers have experienced peeling on the fiberglass